isndev/qb/README.md

 ```
 Done !

-You want to do more, refer to the [Documentation](https://isndev.github.io/qb/)
+You want to do more, refer to the full [Documentation](https://isndev.github.io/qb/)

 ### Todos
+  - [ ] Add build options section
-  - [ ] Make Wiki and add tuto
+  - [ ] Make Wiki and add more tuto
-  - [ ] Add VirtualCore throughput policy to manage the cpu usage (0%)
+  - [ ] Add modules section

 License
 ----